myreen/tda283_website/pages/project.md

 Study of LLVM optimization
 --------------------------

-\label{sec:lastext}

 We offer one possibility to get a credit that does not involve implementing a Javalette extension.
 This is to do a more thorough study of the LLVM framework and write a report of 4-5 pages.
-More precisely the task is as follows:
+More precisely the task is as follows.

-Look at the list of available
-optimization passes and choose at least three of these for further study.
+Look at the list of available optimization passes and choose at least three of these for further study.
 Mail \$teacher\$ to agree that your choice is suitable (do this *before* you start to work on the extension!).

 For each pass you must:

 * Describe the optimization briefly; what kind of analysis is involved, how is code transformed?
 * Find a Javalette program that is suitable to illustrate the optimization.
 List the program, the LLVM code generated by your compiler and the LLVM code that results by using `opt` to apply this pass (and only this pass).
 In addition to the code listing, explain how the general description in the previous item will actually give the indicated result.
 Part of the task is to find a program where the pass has an interesting effect.

 We emphasize again that if you are only looking to pass the course and only get one credit then this project is not enough.
 You have to implement at least one extension to Javalette in order to pass the course.

 <a name="moreextensions"></a>